Disconnected Agreement in Networks Prone to Link Failures: Introduction

 \section{Introduction}

-We consider distributed algorithms reaching agreement in synchronous networks.
+We introduce a variant of agreement and present deterministic distributed algorithms for this problem in synchronous networks.
 Nodes represent processing units and links model bi-directional communication channels between pairs of nodes.
 Links are prone to failures but nodes stay operational at all times.
+A faulty link may not convey a message transmitted at a round.

-A link failing at a round does not convey the transmitted message.
-A link that has failed at least once is considered unreliable.
-The functionality of an unreliable link in the future is unpredictable, in that it may either deliver a transmitted message or fail to do it.
-We model a network with such link failures as evolving through its subnetworks obtained by removing unreliable links.
+Once a link omits a message, it may omit messages in the future.
+A link that has omitted a message manifested its faultiness and is considered \emph{unreliable}.
+A safe approach for a communication algorithm is to treat unreliable links as if they crashed and not use them for transmissions after they manifested unreliability.
+Based on this intuition, we model a network with link failures as evolving through a chain of sub-networks obtained by removing unreliable links.

-The Consensus problem is about nodes reaching agreement on a common value.
-Each node starts with an initial input and it eventually decides.
-Consensus is usually specified by the three requirements of termination, validity, and agreement, which constrain the outcome of deciding.
-These conditions may depend on the nature of faults in a distributed system.
-We address solving Consensus in a model of dynamic networks that evolve through link failures.
-Removing unreliable links may decompose a network into disjoint connected components.
-The Consensus problem needs to be suitably reformulated to reflect the possibility of a network becoming disconnected.
-We assume a version of agreement allowing nodes in different connected components, of a network obtained by removing unreliable links, to decide on different values, as long as nodes within a connected component decide on the same value.
+The disconnected agreement problem is about nodes reaching agreement on a common value.
+Each node starts with an input value and it eventually decides on some value.
+The requirements of reaching disconnected agreement are modeled after the problem of consensus.
+That problem is defined by the three requirements of termination, validity, and agreement, which constrain the output values and the process of deciding.
+Those conditions may depend on the nature of faults in a distributed system, for example there are different conditions specifying what the consensus problem is in the models of nodes prone to crashes and for arbitrary (Byzantine) faults of nodes.
+We address a problem like consensus in a model of dynamic networks whose topologies evolve because of removal of faulty links.

+Deleting links affects the topology of a network, possibly even decomposing a network into disjoint connected components.
+If such a decomposition occurs fast enough, it may be impossible for some nodes to learn of input values in other components whose presence affects the ultimate decision for a given agreement-seeking algorithm.
+To make reaching agreement possible, we need either to restrict link failures, or to modify the specification of the agreement problem, or both.

+In this work we study a scenario in which a faulty link may not transmit a message through at some rounds.
+Such an omission fault is a relatively benign type of link failure.
+Messages that are delivered, even through faulty links, are not tempered with and are received as transmitted.
+We do not impose any restrictions on which links may be faulty, in that, a removal of faulty links may produce an arbitrary sub-network.
+In particular, it is possible that some links simply crash such that this disconnects the network.